Ryo98-SL/react-awesome-api-bridge/README.md

     });

     const handleClick = () => {
-        // There determine whether current is not undefined,
+        // There, determine whether current is not undefined,
         // because the api is not guarant have been registered if(nameAPI.current) {
             console.log(nameAPI.current.getName())